cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 In the header of the right side are:

 - the currently selected deployment
-- button to drill-down to development details
+- button to drill-down to deployment details
 - buttons to drill-down to child environments or services

   The buttons will not be visible when there are no child environments or